Perfect Output Feedback in the Two-User Decentralized Interference Channel: Gaussian Interference Channel with Feedback

 \section{Gaussian Interference Channel with Feedback}

-This section presents an approximation to within $2$ bits of the $\eta$-NE region of the G-IC with feedback (G-IC-FB), with $\eta \geqslant \log_2(6)$.
-This result is given in terms of existing inner and outer bounds of the capacity region of the G-IC-FB.
-Such existing results are briefly described hereunder.
+This section presents an approximation to within $1$ bit per channel use of the $\eta$-NE region of the GIC with feedback (GIC-FB), with $\eta \geqslant 1$ bits per channel use.
+This result is given in terms of existing inner and outer bounds of the capacity region of the GIC-FB, which are briefly described hereunder.